Employees in safety critical positions take courses 1 to 9 below.

-|2||Dangerous Goods (only required when handling dangerous goods)||As per the Transportation of Dangerous Goods Regulations (Canada)|
+|2||Dangerous Goods (only required when handling dangerous goods)||From Transportation of Dangerous Goods Regulations (Canada).|

-|3||Car Air Brake Systems||Identify and explain the purpose of each major component of a freight car air brake system and how it works|
+|3||Car Air Brake Systems||Identify and explain the purpose of each major component of a freight car air brake system and how it works.|

-|4||Car Securement||Identify and apply the rules that apply to the testing of hand brakes in securing equipment|
+|4||Car Securement||Identify and apply the rules for testing hand brakes in securing equipment.|

-|5||Equipment Handling and Switching Strategies||Identify the operating conditions that will affect the selection of the safest and most effective equipment handling and switching strategies, and apply these strategies safely|
+|5||Equipment Handling and Switching Strategies||Identify the operating conditions that will affect the selection of the safest and most effective equipment handling and switching strategies, then apply these strategies safely.|

-|6||Freight Car Inspection||Schedule 4 of the Industrial Railway Regulations|
+|6||Freight Car Inspection||Schedule 4 of the Industrial Railway Regulations.|

 |7||Core Safety Rules||Explain and apply basic safety rules for working in and around rail equipment, including but not limited to the following: